 The benefits of using a special journal instead of the general journal for the repetitive transactions have been eliminated with today’s inexpensive yet powerful accounting software.
 For example, when a sales invoice is prepared by using accounting software, both the general ledger and subsidiary accounts will be updated instantly and accurately.

 In addition to the sales journal (used for recording sales on credit), there are other special journals which were popular in manual accounting systems.
 The following special journals were more efficient than recording all transactions in the general journal:

 - Cash disbursement journal for recording checks written.

-- Cash receipts journal for recording money received.
+- Cash receipts journal for recording cash sales and other money received.